mateusz-piotrowski/zookeeper/README.md

-# new-git-repo-template
+# Zookeeper

 ## Description

-The project contains basic files to the new git repository.
+The project contains Zookeeper project files from Kotlin course.

 ## Motivation

-The projects has been created to easier setup new git repository.
+The projects has been created to complete Zookeeper project.

 ## Installation